lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 include ../blackicemx.mk
 ```

-When you make and run this you should see the led counter increase by 1 for each button press.
+When you make and run this you should see the LED counter increase by 1 for each button press.

 [article on this]:			https://www.fpga4fun.com/Debouncer.html